ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 ## Indexing Partial Field Data

 Imagine that you would like to return all employees that were born in a specific year.
-You could of course do it by indexing `Birthday` from `Employee` in the following way:
+You can do it by indexing `Birthday` from `Employee` in the following way:

 {CODE indexes_1_2@Indexes/Map.cs /}